grandadmiral-thrawn/metQC/_posts/2015-02-03-min_max_checks.markdown

 |0.39 to 0.52 | 6  | 2 |
 | >0.52 | 2 | 1 |

+* I have not yet validated these results against the results in the Portal webpage

 #### VANMET 250 : DIFFERENCES BETWEEN FIVE-MINUTE MAX and DAILY MAX